crescents-stack/deinhandymarkt/README.md

 # System Design Decisions

-Certainly, designing a system that can handle daily traffic and peak hours effectively involves considering various factors, including architecture, database choice, and scalability measures.
-Here's a guide on how to approach the system design for your ecommerce web application:
+Designing a system that can handle daily traffic and peak hours effectively involves considering various factors, including architecture, database choice, and scalability measures.
+Approach to the system design for ecommerce web application:

 ### 1. **System Architecture: Monolithic vs. Microservices**